 Almost immediately after coffee beans are roasted, they begin to undergo a process called oxidation.
-This changes the chemical composition of the flavor compounds within the coffee, and is responsible for the beans going stale over time.
+This changes the chemical composition of the flavor compounds within the coffee.
+It makes the beans going stale over time.

 And keep in mind that ground coffee deteriorates even more quickly.